The C. Paul Stocker Humanities and Fine Arts Center

 Stocker Arts Center features the 988-seat maximum (variable from 934 seats) Hoke Theatre, a 214-seat Lecture Hall, a 215-seat Cinema Hall, a flexible black box called the Cirigliano Studio Theatre, a Dance Studio, a Rehearsal Hall, and the Beth K. Stocker Art Gallery.
 The gallery exhibitions feature a mixture of professional artists, community, faculty and student work.

-The C. Paul Stocker Humanities and Fine Arts Center is also home to the Lorain County Community College (LCCC) Division of Arts & Humanities, and is the performing home for the LCCC Civic Chorale, Orchestra, Concert Band, Jazz Band, and Theatre program.
+The C. Paul Stocker Humanities and Fine Arts Center is also home to the Lorain County Community College (LCCC) Division of Arts & Humanities (A & H), and is the performing home for the LCCC Civic Chorale, Collegiate Chorale, Civic Orchestra, Civic Concert Band, Civic Jazz Band, and the Arts and Humanities Theatre program.